arunnats/minutes-maker/README.md

 npm install

 # Set up API keys:
 Obtain API keys for Deepgram Nova 2 and OpenAI's GPT-3.5 Turbo.
-Update the app.js file with your keys:
+Update the config.json and google cloud bucket files with your keys:

 # Run the app:
 npm start